Looking for the best dog-friendly places in Pittsburgh?

 Allegheny City Brewing (507 Foreland St., Pittsburgh) 412-904-3732

 Arsenal Cider House & Wine Cellar

-When the weather is nice, Arsenal Cider House has a massive outdoor garden for drinking and relaxing.
+When the weather is nice, Arsenal Cider House has a massive outdoor garden at their Lawrenceville location for drinking and relaxing.
 Pets are welcome to hang out and enjoy the live music while their owners try Arsenal’s unique cider blends.